 - A Shared Knowledge Base: A library of technical notes, configurations, and hard-learned lessons, for the community and my peers.

-Whether you’re a colleague looking for something specific or a fellow engineer wandering in from a search engine, I hope the content saves you some time, spares you some grief, or you find it mildly entertaining.
+Whether you’re a colleague looking for something specific or a fellow systems engineer or admin wandering in from a search engine, I hope the content saves you some time, spares you some grief, or you find it mildly entertaining.
 Maybe, you’ll find something useful and interesting too.
 I also have a few stories to tell and other interests, so perhaps I’ll sprinkle in some non-tech stuff as well.

 Thanks for visiting!